huff-language/huff-docs/src/get-started/huff-by-example/README.md

 expensive to pull a PC out of due to the bitshifting required.
 The opposite is true for Regular Jump Tables.

-There are two builtin functions related to jumptables.
+There are two builtin functions related to tables, they work on both jump and code tables.

 #### `__tablestart(TABLE)`
 Pushes the program counter (PC) of the start of the table passed to the stack.